-DESCRIPTION: Energy efficiency in facilities applies to efforts to reduce energy consumption capital and operational improvements.
+DESCRIPTION: (UPDATED 10-13-20) Energy efficiency in facilities applies to efforts to reduce energy consumption capital and operational improvements.
 Retro-commissioning projects ensure that existing building systems operate well considering their current use.
 Occupant behavior change is goal of communications strategies which encourage conservation.
 Improved controls involve measures such as upgraded thermostats, occupancy sensors, and enforcement of a setpoint policy, including carefully monitoring setpoints for unoccupied buildings for evenings, weekends and holidays.
 Life-cycle cost analysis incorporate energy conservation/ efficiency into the decision-making process for capital decisions to gain a full understanding of total cost over the useful life of project or equipment.
 Public utility incentives are available to subsidize costs for selected improvements.
 The Town can develop a policy requiring that Energy StarTM qualified products are chosen for purchases such as Information technology can continually be evaluated and operated for energy efficiency improvements Operation and maintenance best practices can continually be considered to identify procedures that consider and encourage equipment efficiency.
+Additional recommendations: Solarize all municipal buildings.